kw7oe/kw7oe.github.io/content/posts/2018-12-01-advent-of-code-2018-day-1-part-2.md

 explanation to help you understand the code _(hopefully)_:

-1. First, same as Part 1, we read the content from the file, split it and conver every element into integer first.
+1. First, same as Part 1, we read the content from the file, split it and convert every element into integer first.
 2. Then, we pass it into `Finder.find_first_duplicate_frequency/3` method, with the `frequencies`, initial frequency, and appeared frequencies.
-3. In `ind_first_duplicate_frequency`, it will delegate the finding duplicate job to `accumulate_and_find/3` and check if the return result is a found duplicate or not.
+3. In `find_first_duplicate_frequency`, it will delegate the finding duplicate job to `accumulate_and_find/3` and check if the return result is a found duplicate or not.
    - If there is no duplicate found, it will call itself recursively, with the same `frequencies`,